victorbcyang/Web-Based-Email-Classification-System/README.md

 # Web-Based-Email-Classification-System
-This a Web Base Email Classification System.
+This a Web Based Email Classification System.
 In the main interface, user can upload file (single raw text file, or a .tgz file with multiple files) for classification.
 Users can also register, login, and change password.
 If a user is logged in, the user's information (entered when registering) will show on the main interface, and the user can also uploade file for classification.